jatinchahal2010/Ai-on-ubuntu-/README.md

 # Ai-on-ubuntu
-In This repo there is Openwebui installed which took my 2-3 hours as python 3.12iss not installed'apt install sudo -y ' ' sudo apt update && \
+In This repo there is Openwebui installed which took my 2-3 hours as python 3.12iss not installed      'apt install sudo -y ' ' sudo apt update && \
 sudo apt install -y build-essential git wget tar zlib1g-dev libssl-dev \